SciCompKL/CoDiPack/documentation/TutorialB2.md

 [registerOutput](@ref codi::TapeHelper::registerOutput) and
-[stopRecording](@ref codi::TapeHelper::stopRecording). `startRecording` and `stopRecording` define the borders for the code that will be recorded on the tape. `registerInput` and `registerOutput` will tell CoDiPack which are independent and deependent variables of the source code that is beeing taped.
+[stopRecording](@ref codi::TapeHelper::stopRecording). `startRecording` and `stopRecording` define the borders for the code that will be recorded on the tape. `registerInput` and `registerOutput` will tell CoDiPack which are independent and dependent variables of the source code that is being taped.
 In our case the recording of `dotWithNorms` will look
 like:
 ~~~~{.cpp}
 const size_t n = 10;